loopbackio/loopback.io/_includes/content/rm-options.md

     <tr>
       <td>description</td>
       <td>
-        Text description of the method, used by API documentation generators such as Swagger.
+        Text description of the method, used by API documentation generators such as OpenAPI (formerly Swagger).
         You can put long strings in an array if needed (see note below).
       </td>
       <td> </td>